 Regardless of whether a sole proprietorship, LLC, or Corporation, it’s critical to check to make sure another business doesn’t already use the business name you want to use.
-Corpnet offers a free Corporate Name Search tool and a free Trademark Search tool to help identify if a business name is available in the state and across the United States.
+Corpnet offers a free Corporate Name Search tool to help identify if a business name is available in your state.

 Step 3: Designate a Registered Agent